SelfCareMap

 Step 4: Morning Magic — Unwrap and Shake

 In the morning, gently undo the buns.
-Don’t rush — let the twists unravel naturally.
-Flip your head upside down and give your hair a good shake to loosen the waves.
-Use your fingers to gently separate and tousle — never brush!
-Brushes will flatten and frizz.
+Do not rush this process.
+Let the twists unravel naturally and slowly.
+If you pull too hard, you may disrupt the wave pattern.
+Once the buns are out, flip your head upside down and give your hair a good shake to loosen the waves and lift the roots.
+Use your fingers to gently separate and tousle the strands.
+Never use a brush at this stage, as brushes will flatten the curls and create unwanted frizz.

 Step 5: Set and Refresh (The Hold)

-If your waves feel a little loose, mist them lightly with a texturizing spray or light-hold hairspray from 10–12 inches away.
-Scrunch upward with your palms to reactivate the shape.
-For extra definition, twist small sections around your finger for 10 seconds and release.
+If your waves feel a little loose, mist them lightly with a texturizing spray or light-hold hairspray from 10 to 12 inches away.
+This creates a thin veil of support around each strand.
+Scrunch upward with your palms to reactivate the shape and add bounce.
+For extra definition in the front pieces that frame your face, twist small sections around your finger for 10 seconds and release.

-🌟 Bonus: For waves that last 2+ days, sleep with them in a loose pineapple (high ponytail on top of head) on night two — protected by a silk bonnet.
+🌟 Bonus: For waves that last two or more days, sleep with them in a loose pineapple on night two.
+This is a high ponytail on top of the head, protected by a silk bonnet, which prevents the waves from being crushed while you sleep.

 💬 Why This Works (The Science Bit)